psas/psas.github.com/index.markdown

 ## Upcoming Launch

-We're working on a new rocket to launch in the fall of 2016.
+We're working on a new rocket to launch spring 2017.
 See [our coutdown page](https://psas.github.io/countdown/)

 ### Projected Launch Date: Summer 2016